 A Time-of-Use rate plan charges different prices for electricity depending on the time of day and season the electricity is used.
-During the middle of the day, the demand for electricity is at its highest; businesses are running and so is the air conditioning.
+During the middle of the day, the demand for electricity is at its highest.
 Because of the high volume of electricity being used, under the Time-of-Use plan, utility companies will charge customers more for the electricity they use during these peak times.
 Likewise, electricity rates are higher in the summer than in the winter.

 Why do they charge more during these peak hours (Ex: 12PM-6PM)?